 This alignment used to be continuous, of course, but the current road’s right-of-way appears to have overlapped a few hundred feet of the older alignment, and when that happens, old road gets ripped out.
 The western section begins here.

 This section is badly overgrown end to end.
-The road has gotten very little maintenance and is broken and potholed – but that’s not too bad for concrete poured 86 years ago.
+The road has gotten very little maintenance and is broken and potholed – but that’s not too bad for concrete poured so many decades ago.
 If it weren’t for a couple houses along this road, I’d call this abandoned.

 Soon the road crosses Big Walnut Creek over this bridge.
 The deck and railings are in poor condition.

 I took this photo of the bridge from US 40’s current alignment.